 Obviously, this stuff happens.
 And you know what?
 It’s okay sometimes.
 We need to unwind and let our brains power down.
 Don’t work yourself to the bone for the sake of a home-recorded demo.
 But also remember that we can be both our worst enemies and our strongest allies when it comes to meeting deadlines.

 If you’re having trouble holding yourself accountable to finish the work you set out for yourself, you have two choices: one, go back to the top of this very list or, two, get a mentor or a coach to hold you accountable and raise the temperature of your burner a little bit.
-If this project really is that important to you, well then start to think in higher-stakes terms.
+If this project really is that important to you, start to think in higher-stakes terms.
 If you really want to break your negative habits (and we all have them, trust me), that sort of harsh honesty with yourself must be realized.

 Everyone has individualized needs; completing and sticking to deadlines looks different for everybody.
 But these methods have been proven to help almost every personality type make progress, so try them out and be honest with yourself.
-And once again if you need a bit more assistance, Soundfly can probably help you out.
+And once again, if you need a bit more assistance, Soundfly can probably help you out.